AlgoLab/complexCGR/README.md

 # `complexcgr`
 `complexcgr` contains classes around the *Chaos Game Representation* for DNA sequences.

-**The FCGR helps to visualize a k-mer distribution** The FCGR of a sequence is an image showing the distribution of the $k$-mers given a chosen $k$.
+**The FCGR helps to visualize a k-mer distribution** The `FCGR` of a sequence is an image showing the distribution of the $k$-mers given a chosen $k$.
 The frequencies of all $k$-mers are distributed in the position of a matrix of $2^k \times 2^k$, which considers all the possible $k$-mers: $4^k$.

 The position that a $k$-mer uses in the matrix depends on the encoding given by the `CGR`.

-Some examples of [bacterial assemblies](https://zenodo.org/records/4602622) are shown below.
+Some examples of [bacterial assemblies](https://zenodo.org/records/4602622) ([see reference](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.3001421)) are shown below.
 The name of the species and the `sample_id` is in the title of each image ([see an example with the first image](https://www.ebi.ac.uk/ena/browser/view/SAMEA2658585)).
 These images were created using the 6-mers of each assembly and the class `FCGR` of this library.